Reconciling your psychic gifts, maintaining friendships and how to say no when it's needed

 As a scientist, I did everything I could do to try to isolate the problem and identify the variable.
 But no matter who or what I left behind, I was still hearing things at night.
 Even when alone.

-Devastated and lost, my sister blamed herself.
+Devastated and lost, she blamed herself.

-And Bryan, came to me.
+And her boyfriend, came to me.

 So freaked out by the non-stop presence of a dead guy in my house, I drank a whole bottle of wine and tapped my finger-tips obsessively on the kitchen table.
 I didn’t sleep a wink that night.